Yan Gomes Player Props: Cubs vs. Athletics

 Yan Gomes At The Plate

+- Gomes enters this game on a four-game hitting streak.
+During his last outings, he's hitting .364 with two homers.

-- Gomes has gotten a hit in five of nine games this year (55.6%), with multiple hits twice.
+- Gomes has reached base via a hit in six games this season (of 10 played), and had multiple hits in three of those games.

-- In nine games played this season, he has gone deep in two of them.
+- In 10 games played this season, he has gone deep in two of them.

-- In five games this year, Gomes has picked up an RBI, with more than one RBI once.

-- In three of nine games this season, he has scored, including multiple runs once.
+- Gomes has driven in a run in six games this season (60.0%), including one multiple-RBI game.

+- He has scored at least one run four times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.